NobilityDeviant/ZenDownloader/README.md

 **Windows**

-In your Chrome folder there's going to be different folders with different verions if you have multiple ones.
+In your Chrome folder there's going to be different folders with different versions if you have multiple ones.

 Delete all the older version folders if you have any.